dma-graveyard/MaritimeCloudPortalTestbed/README.md

 This will download external dependencies defined in 'packages.json' to the folder "src/main/webapp/app/node_modules".

+### Install Selenium webdriver (for protractor to use)

+The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
+Use it to download the necessary binaries with:

+    webdriver-manager update

+To start the selenium server instance use:

+    webdriver-manager start

+See https://github.com/angular/protractor/blob/master/docs/tutorial.md for more on protractor and webdriver

 ### Bower

 In order to download front-end dependencies you need to run